AdneneBoumessouer/BRICKS-Anomaly-Detection/readme.md

-# This project is currently in progress.
+## Warning: This project is currently still in progress...

-# Unsupervided Anomaly Detection
+# Unsupervised Anomaly Detection
 This project proposes an end-to-end framework for unsupervised Anomaly Detection and Localization in images based on Convolutional Auto-Encoders.

 ## Method Overview